Hermadingadergin/Hermadingadergin.github.io/_pages/about.md

 Where's Everything Else?
 ======
 I am well aware that my website is a bit.. bare at the moment.
 This is in part because this is a website made for a class, and also because I don't yet think I have anything worth sharing with the world.
 If that changes, you can expect me to edit the navigation bar and add tabs and links accordingly.
+However, don't expect me to ever post any academic projects or anything of that nature here.